NXXR/Master-Thesis/Thesis/src/content/4_3_autoNavigation/autoNavigation.md

                 - initial rotation set to interpolate between origin orientation and orientation towards the center (LookAtPoint)
                 - final rotation set to interpolate between orientation towards the center and the target orientation

-        - #### Movement Queue ####
-            - add Queue for the transitions, and future, potentially complex movements and routes
-            - package parameters for _moveTo_-functions into structs
-            - add a queue fillable with these structs (FIFO because context sensitive -> order important)
-            - at the end of a movement animation _updateMovementAnimation_ checks if the queue is empty
-                - if not empty, next struct is popped and _moveTo_ is called with the struct/parameters inside
-            - [moveTo(queue) code segment]
-            - add moveTo function to receive fully prepared queue -> other/future components of CS can calculate and compile queue of movements and hand it to the CelestialObserver class to execute each movement in the queue
-                - calling _moveTo_ during a movement, discards the elements of the current queue and puts the new queue in place
-                - no adding to the queue to preserver current navigation, preventing buffering of multiple, potentially unwanted movements